 Report coverage |

-This report forecasts revenue growth at global, regional, and country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2015 to 2027.
-For the purpose of this study, Grand View Research has segmented the global alopecia market report on the basis of disease type, end use, sales channel, gender, and region:
+This report forecasts revenue growth at global, regional, and country levels and analyzes the latest industry trends in each of the sub-segments from 2018 to 2030.
+For this study, Grand View Research has segmented the global alopecia market report based on disease type, treatment, gender, sales channel, end-use, and region.

 Alopecia Areata